EmekaManuel/Updated-DSID-Analysis/README.md

 ## Dependencies: Utilizes the following dependencies:

-1. @solana/web3.js: Library for interacting with the Solana blockchain.
+- `@solana/web3.js`: Library for interacting with the Solana blockchain.
-2. typescript: TypeScript language compiler.
+- `typescript`: TypeScript language compiler.
-3. ts-node & nodemon: Tools for TypeScript execution and monitoring.
+- `ts-node & nodemon`: Tools for TypeScript execution and monitoring.
-4. readline: Handles user input for wallet addresses.
+- `readline`: Handles user input for wallet addresses.
-5. gradient-string: Enhances the visual output with ASCII art styling.
+- `gradient-string`: Enhances the visual output with ASCII art styling.

 ## Score Calculation: